High School Dress Code

 As with any dress code, we ask that you strive to follow the spirit of the code.
 With this in mind, the following standards are set out as expectations for students who attend Landmark High School.

-During school hours (wake-up through the end of the academic day), students and faculty are expected to wear clothes appropriate for the business of education.
+During "working hours" (wake-up through the end of the academic day), students and faculty are expected to wear clothes appropriate for the business of education.
 The following dress code for Landmark School has been designed to foster a neat and clean appearance, consistency, and simplicity in interpretation and implementation.

 • Sweaters